Home » Nursing Care Plans » Nursing Diagnosis Guide: All You Need to Know to Master Diagnosing

 Variations in writing nursing diagnosis statement formats include the following:

 • Using “secondary to” to divide the etiology into two parts to make the diagnostic statement more descriptive and useful.
 Following the “secondary to” is often a pathophysiologic or disease process or a medical diagnosis.
-For example, Risk for Decreased Cardiac Output related to reduced preload secondary to myocardial infarction.
+For example, Risk for Decreased Cardiac Output as evidenced by reduced preload secondary to myocardial infarction.

 • Using “complex factors” when there are too many etiologic factors or when they are too complex to state in a brief phrase.
 For example, Chronic Low Self-Esteem related to complex factors.